contao/docs/docs/manual/layout/templates/twig/twig-template-manage.en.md

 ## Folder structure

 You can store your own templates in the folder `/templates`, so that they are offered for selection in the back end, e.g. during the configuration of a content element.
-Contao distinguishes in the template folder between:
+Within the template folder Contao distinguishes between:

 * [Global templates](#global-templates) and [Theme specific templates](#theme-specific-templates)